upalbhattacharya/onto_pop_llm_which_factors_matter/prompt_templates/README.md

 | CASE      | "cyber crime investigator" |
 | Astronomy | "astronomy expert"         |

+`ontology-depth` in the templates are populated with the respective depth of the ontology.

+`classes` in the templates are populated with a flat-list of comma-separated labels of the concepts of the ontology.

+`examples` in the [n_shot](n_shot.md) prompt are populated with the selected examples for n-shot prompts.

 The **EXACT** prompts used for each combination of prompting approach, LLM, ontology and domain contextualization can be found in the `system_message` field of the `JSON` files in the [run_args/onto_pop](../run_args/onto_pop/)